UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 When specifying a weight for a range of values there are two possible scenarios:

 #.
-Combined weight: The given weight is divided into the number of values within the range and each value is assigned a fraction of it.
+Combined weight: The given weight is assigned to the range as a whole, i.e. each value within the range has a fraction of the
+   given weight.
 #.
 Individual weight: The given weight is assigned equally to each value within the range.

 The default mode is COMBINED_WEIGHT, however this can be changed using the ``set_range_weight_default_mode()`` procedure.
 Alternatively,